-Today we are going to learn how to create a geometric Arabic mosaic background in Adobe Illustrator.
-It might seem like a complicated but as you will see it’s not complicated at all, because we will be working with basic geometric shapes.
-We will just make to tiles and create a repetition pattern.
+Today we're going to learn how to create a geometric Arabic mosaic background in Adobe Illustrator.
+It might seem a bit complicated but as you'll see it’s not complicated at all, because we'll be working with basic geometric shapes.
+We just need to make tiles and create a repetition pattern.
 A really easy, useful and attractive style, let’s go for it!

 1. Preparing a new document

-The first step will be to prepare a new document in Adobe Illustrator (File>New) with this parameters
+The first step is to prepare a new document in Adobe Illustrator (File>New) with these values:

 - Dimensions: 800x600px

 - Resolution: 72ppp